WHAT IS OCD

 The Yale-Brown Obsessive Compulsive Scale is one of several tests available to help evaluate Obsessive-Compulsive Disorder.

-Through the following links please find the YBOCS along with the OCD Symptom Checklist.
+Through the following links please find the YBOCS.
 These tests do not replace the need for assessment, diagnosis, and treatment by a qualified OCD treatment provider.

 Books for Obsessive Compulsive Disorder